 Cues are shown on both the main waveform, and the waveform overview, the former has the currently selected Cue and playhead in view, and the latter shows the entire source track waveform, with Cues and the playhead clearly indicated.

-You can also clear all pads of their respective Cues using the button near the bottom of the plug-in - ‘favorited’ Cues will not be deleted.
+You can also quickly clear all pads of their respective Cues using the Select All button before using the Delete button:

 Cues can be triggered by using your mouse to click the respective Cues’ pad, or the respective MIDI note for that pad.
 When triggering a Cue, the corresponding pad will light up, and the source track playhead will jump to the cue location, and begin playing.